-a.
-Home based businesses as defined and described in Section XXII.
+- a.
+Home based businesses as defined and described in Section XXII. - b.
+Accessory dwelling units according to Section IX.K.

 4. ACCESSORY USES PERMITTED IN THE AGRICULTURAL AND BUSINESS ZONE:

 - a.
 Uses, which are customary accessory uses to a legal conforming use in this zone, providing site plan approval is given by the Planning Board. - b.
 Signs as regulated in Section XIV.